python-trio/trio/docs/source/reference-lowlevel.rst

       # ...and Qt can call back to Trio just as easily
       my_cancel_button.clicked.connect(my_cancel_scope.cancel)

-  (For async APIs, it's not that simple, but you can build on this make explicit bridges between the two worlds, e.g. by passing async functions through queues.)
+  (For async APIs, it's not that simple, but you can use sync APIs to build explicit bridges between the two worlds, e.g. by passing async functions and their results back and forth through queues.)

 - Consistent behavior: guest mode uses the same code as regular Trio: the same scheduler, same IO code, same everything.
 So you get the